Prince-sakariya/RTOSExercise/USER_GUIDE.md

     Log_Init();
     xLoggingEnabled = 1; // <-- Start logging
     ```
+    For example see line 23 in [main.cpp](/RTOSExercise/main/main.cpp)

 4. To flush logs, first stop them and call the flush function:
     ```cpp
     xLoggingEnabled = 0; // <- Stop logging
     LogFlush();
     ```
+    For example see line 65 in [exercise.cpp](/RTOSExercise/main/tasks/exercise2.cpp)

 ## How to launch?
 Use monitor.sh script to make sure your program runs properly (no logs stored, only visible in the terminal).